The Weber County Chapter of the Red Cross began in December 1915.

 Collection of 327 various handwritten or typed business.

 The records of the United Methodist Church of Ogden date from 1870-2019.
-The records include membership rolls, baptisms, marriages, church history, photographs, newspaper articles, publications and church activities.

 A collection of photographs depicting historical artifacts located in Harrisville, Utah.